monambike/yotsuki-web/README.md

 # YOTSUKI

 A project aimed at creating a gamer-centric social network inspired by the Steam model, developed for SENAI.
+This project was made in 2018.

 ## YOTSUKI WEB
-*(Project made in 2018)*

 Website produced for the yotsuki project at the SENAI institution.